 Granite BC will be governed by a working Board of Directors and an Advisory Group of diverse industry professionals and service providers from across the State of New Hampshire and Western Maine.
-The group is established as a “hub and spoke” model in which Granite BC will be the “hub” (or parent) and local chapters will be “spokes”.
-Initially, Granite BC will operate in incubator mode prior to development of chapters.
-Once processes, formulations, and relationships are established will we consider chapters.
-Chapters may develop organically or upon fit of existing group.
-Granite BC will rely upon the experience of its advisory council.
-Granite BC Advisors are at the top of their game.
-Our advisors are deeply experienced in all things backcountry – whether in a profession, skill or role.
-We are fortunate to tap into their knowledge base to navigate the twists and turns associated with pursuing our mission and goals.
-We will also offer a Snow Ranger program to tap into our grassroots efforts at generating interest and understanding the local areas in which Granite BC does not have any contact.
+The group is established as a “hub and spoke” model in which Granite BC will be the “hub” (or parent) and local groups will be “spokes”.
+Initially, Granite BC will operate in a centralized incubator mode prior to development or procurement of groups.
+Our focus will be two-part: (1) terrain in the White Mountains and (2) localized ski zones across our geographic territory.
+Once processes, formulations, and relationships are established will we expand our outreach to western Maine and the western Whites.

 Hub and Spoke Model